projecthorus/chasemapper/README.md

 ```
 On other OSes the required packages should be named something similar.

-You also need flask-socketio, which can be installed using pip:
+You also need flask-socketio and pytz, which can be installed using pip:
 ```
 $ sudo pip install flask-socketio pytz
 ```